amraladdin7/Would-You-Rather-App/would-you-rather/README.md

 # Would you rather Project

-This is the first project for udacity's advanced NanoDegree.
+This is the second project for udacity's advanced NanoDegree.
 The project is a poll game that lets users create questions for others to answer.

 ## How to begin?